still-dreaming-1/vim-project-search/README.md

 `let mapleader=" "`

+If you set your leader that way, and keep the default mapping, you would activate that feature with space *.

 **Bugs**

 Highlighting inside the search results only works if you have previously searched for something with the forward slash.